elnino9ykl/PASS/README.md

 * [trained_models](trained_models) Contains the trained ERF-PSPNet and ERF-APSPNet models.

 # CODE Requirements:
-* Dataset (I suggest using [**Mappilary Vistas**](https://www.mapillary.com/dataset/vistas) or Cityscpaes as training datasets.
+* Dataset (I suggest using [**Mapillary Vistas**](https://www.mapillary.com/dataset/vistas) or Cityscpaes as training datasets.
 For evaluation PASS, VISTAS or Cityscapes can be tested using this code.)
 The Dataset shoudld be structured as the dataset folder indicates.
 * [**Python 3.6**](https://www.python.org/): If you don't have Python3.6 in your system, I suggest installing it with [Anaconda](https://www.anaconda.com/download/#linux)
 * [**PyTorch**](http://pytorch.org/): Make sure to install the Pytorch version for Python 3.6 with CUDA support (code tested for CUDA 8.0, CUDA 9.0 and CUDA 10.0).
 I am using PyTorch 0.4.1.
 * **Additional Python packages**: numpy, matplotlib, Pillow, torchvision and visdom (optional for --visualize flag)